The Git source configuration type is implemented as an external type.

 This option, selected by default, creates a tamper-proof copy of the artifacts and stores them in the embedded artifact management system, CodeStation.
 For optimal use of Deployment Automation, the check box should be selected.

 If you deselect Copy to Codestation for this source configuration type, pointers to versions are saved in Deployment Automation rather than the versions themselves.
 This enables you to track the versions, but limits some functionality in Deployment Automation.
-See Maintaining Versions Externally.
+For more details on maintaining versions externally, see Import component versions.